fstrozzi/bioruby-pipengine/README.md

 	jobs	Show statistics and interact with running jobs
 ```

+Since PipEngine uses the TORQUE-RM gem to interact with the job scheduler, at the first run PipEngine will ask few questions to prepare the required configuration file (e.g. provide IP address and username to connect via SSH to the PBS Server / Masternode).

 Command line for JOBS mode
 --------------------------
-With this mode, PipEngine will interact with the job scheduler (Torque/PBS for now) and will perform searches on submitted jobs as well as allowing to delete the jobs.
+With this mode, PipEngine will interact with the job scheduler (Torque/PBS for now) and will allow performing searches on submitted jobs and send delete commands to remove jobs from the scheduler.

 ```shell
 > pipengine jobs [options]